TheOxfordDeveloper/URL-checker/README.md

 test_cookies.py --> tests these cookies to ensure the URL checker can use these cookies to pass as a human (rather than detected by the webpages security as a bot and block us)

 url_checker_HEADLESS.py --> iterates through the 30k URL's and returns "yes/no" in the csv file for further analysis.
+Uses headless so that it can run on the cloud uninterrupted, as it takes several hours for the code to iterate through all 30,000 URLs.

 The result:
 ![image](https://github.com/user-attachments/assets/06ebc592-17df-4e43-8382-d783e558d269)